aarkerio/ZentaurLMS/docs/luminus_intro.md

 Notice that he we are following a Clojure convention: when something ends with a "!" notation, that means a change in the state for atoms, metadata, vars, transients, agents and input/output as well (alters a table, writes a file, etc), so, we put the admiration mark (!) to indicate that that part is not "pure", but mutating the sate.

 Luminus use [Hugsql](https://www.hugsql.org/), I know what are you thinking: "Wait, no ORM!".
-Well, ORM is a concept created to fulfil the gap between SQL and Objects, but we don't have objects anymore.
-Hugsql returns us a lazy sequence, and we don't need more.
+Well, ORM is a concept created to fulfil the gap between SQL (mathematics) and Objects ("intuitive" entities), but we don't have objects anymore.
+Hugsql returns us a lazy sequence, and we don't need anything else.
 A Hugsql query can be written like:

     -- :Name insert-post!
     -- :command :execute